 Kathy T. Says:

 If the smell still lingers after that many washings and a vinegar rinse, it sounds like Grandma may be using dryer sheets or fabric softener, which are fat/wax-based, and fuse with the fibers of the clothes.
 She’ll need to strip the oily/waxy residues.
-I know it isn’t the most wholesome choice, but running the clothes in a hot cycle with 1 tbs (1tsp for HE) of original blue Dawn, followed by a hot cycle with 1/2 cup vinegar, should do the trick.
+I know it isn’t the most wholesome choice, but running the clothes in a hot cycle with 1 tbs (1tsp for HE) of dish soap, followed by a hot cycle with 1/2 cup vinegar, should do the trick.
 This is the method cloth diapering parents use to remove things like rash cream build-up.
 Hope it helps!

 Betsy of Eco Novice Says:

 We have this problem frequently with hand-me-down clothes.
 I buy a lot of kids clothes in thrift stores as well, and try to avoid the most heavily fragranced ones.
 But I have two SILs that use the whole arsenal of products on the clothes we get as hand-me-downs.
 I wash with RLR, which is what cloth diaper users use to strip their diapers of detergent.
 Then I might wash another time with just hot water until no suds (just like stripping diapers).
 Finally, I line dry FOREVER.
 Until I can’t smell or barely smell the fragrance.
 Some fragrance I never really can remove completely : ( especially synthetics like a fleece jacket, so then I just have to make a judgment call about whether my kids will use it or not.
 I mention this process in a couple of posts HERE and HERE.